irka775/TASTE_OF_JUICEPP4/README.md

 - The site is designed to be flexible, fluid and responsive on all screen sizes.
 Website has been checked for responsiveness through Chrome Development tools.
 In order to do this, the following steps have been taken:

   1. Open the browser.
-  2. Navigate to the Taste juice website <https://Taste-juice-4b4d80fd4040.herokuapp.com/>
+  2. Navigate to the Taste juice website <https://taste-of-juice-pp4-4cc0435c4efc.herokuapp.com/>
   3. Right click anywhere on the page and got to "Inspect" to open Development Tools.
   4. Click on drop down menu: "Dimensions: Responsive" and choose "Responsive".
-  5. Drag the side of the screen and change screen size, making sure the website looks good from 320px and up.
+  5. Drag the side of the screen and change screen size, making sure the website looks good from 300px and up.
 Here, ensure there is consistency in design of the website on every screen size from small(mobile devices) to larger(desktop devices) and no scorll bar is showing for layout of site.

-- Expected Result: Each page is responsive and user friendly when viewing the website on small and large screens.The pages have no design or accessibility issue in any of the screen sizes from 320px and up.
+- Expected Result: Each page is responsive and user friendly when viewing the website on small and large screens.The pages have no design or accessibility issue in any of the screen sizes from 300px and up.
 - Actual Result: Website is responsive with no scroll bar showing, the content is accessible to user to read and the images are not appearing stretched.
 Website is user friendly on small to large screen sizes.

 - The following devices are used to check responsiveness:

   - Iphone 12 Pro
   - Samsung Galaxy S20 Ultra
   - iPad Mini
-  - Surface Pro 7
-- The website was also tested further by sharing the live link with friends and family.
-The site was tested on following devices:

-  - Samsung S20 FE 5G
-  - Iphone 12
+  - Iphone XR
-  - iPad Air
-  - Samsung S24 Ultra
-  - Microsoft Surface
+  - Ipod mini
-  - Asus X5 50
-  - Lenovo Pad Pro 12.7

 - The following browsers have been used to check responsiveness.
 Testing for different browsers was carried on using [BrowserStack](https://www.browserstack.com/) and manually on some of the browsers.
   - Chrome
-  - Safari
   - Microsoft Edge
-  - Firefox
-  - Internet Explorer

-### Accessibility

-- Each page is checked with the help of WAVE Accessibility tool (<https://wave.webaim.org/>)
-- Each page passes accessibility test with no error for:

-  - contrast
-  - aria- labels for users who use screen-readers.
-  - alternative text as a function for screen readers or in events if the images don't load.
-  - structural elements: for users of assistive technology as well as visual and semantic meaning.
-  - language of the document for screen readers.
-  - an alert coming up 'Reduntant link-Adjacent links go to the same URL', however as it doesn't come up as an error, I have left it in' This is due to page logo and Home page having the same destination link.
-  - an alert is coming up 'same alternative text to nearby images' in recipes list view, as the alt is given default in the code, the user uploaded images appear with same alternative text, the solution for this can be adding an image alt field to model, so that the alternative text for image is added by user.
-I have left it in for later.
-  - for errors see the [Bugs](#bugs) section.

-- Accessibility test result for [website](documentation/docs_images/accessibility-test-home-page.png)

 ### Lighthouse